bens4lsu/theskinny-publish/Content/blog2/i-nearly-run-into-some-strange-women.md

 "Ben."

-"<i>Ben!?</i>"  She asked this in a disgusted look and tone.
+"*Ben!?*"  She asked this in a disgusted look and tone.
 The response would have been appropriate if I had ignored her question and replied, "I like to eat turds," but it was a wholly inappropriate response to a common first name.

 "What's wrong with that?"